The-Duchess/ruby-irc-framework/README.md

 > Author: Alice "Duchess" Archer

-> Copyright 2015
+> Copyright 2015 MIT License

 > Copying:

-> get back to you on the license
+> see COPYING.md

 # To Use